scottx611x/CSCI-S-40/Homework/Homework5.md

 #### 6.)
 Assume that you have recently implemented a Layer 2 switching environment in your network that uses OpenFlow.
 Assume that a packet enters the switch and a lookup is done in the flow tables in the switch, but no match is found.
 Describe the most common options for handling this packet.
 (Note: review the OpenFlow Switch Specification and the textbook for information on packet processing in OpenFlow switches.)

 In this scenario, if no packet match is found, according to the OpenFlow specification the first step taken is to take a look and see if there is a matching table-miss flow entry.
-The table-miss flow entry states how a packet that hasn't been matched should be handled.
+The table-miss flow entry states how a packet that hasn't been matched during a cycle of packet flow should be handled.
 From here, the packet could be sent off to the flow controller, dropped, or directed to another flow table where this match/table-miss cycle would happen again.

 ---